-The PI's first four years in this position were spent on 1) starting crosses between high yielding and FHB moderately resistant lines (based on available data) and 2) two years evaluation of yield and FHB responses of Purdue-bred germplasm.
-This data will guide us to design new breeding crosses.
+The PI's first five years of work in this position included 1) starting crosses between high yielding and FHB moderately resistant lines (based on available data) and 2) evaluating grain yields and FHB traits of existing Purdue-bred germplasm by using phenotyping and genome-wide DNA markers.
+This data helped characterize segregating FHB loci in the germplasm, which was published in Plant Disease Journal and will guide us to design new breeding crosses.

-The objectives of this proposal are 1) continue developing new genetic variation by crossing highyielding experimental lines with FHB moderately resistant lines, and advancing segregating progeny for line development; 2) field-based screening advanced lines for FHB resistance; and 3) preliminary and advanced yield trials for assessment of lines in different stages of breeding program.
+The objectives of this proposal are 1) continue crosses of high yielding and moderately FHB resistant lines to develop new genetic variation, advancing segregating progeny, and line development; 2) preliminary and advanced yield trials for agronomic trait assessment of developed lines; and 3) field-based screening elite nursery for FHB resistance.
 This research will result in developing high-yielding and FHB resistant varieties and advanced lines for germplasm exchange.
 The FHB resistant lines that will be developed by this project will be shared with other breeding programs to be used as parents in their crossing programs.
-The research data will be communicated in conferences and published as journal articles.
+The research data will be communicated in conferences and published in scientific journals (Gaire et al., 2020 & 2021).
 In addition, this research provides an opportunity for hands-on education and research skills of graduate and undergraduate students.